Honey Blue Eye Rainbowfish (Pseudomugil Mellis) Species Profile & Care Guide

 |GH||5 - 12|

-Origins of the Honey Blue Eye Rainbowfish
+Natural Habitat of the Honey Blue Eye Rainbowfish

 You can find Honey Blue-eye Rainbowfish in Southern Queensland in Australia.
 Its natural range is quite limited and consists of so-called Wallum country between Fraser Island and Brisbane.
 They inhabit tea-coloured water stained from tannins in lakes, streams, swamps and creeks with slow-moving almost still currents with nutrient-poor acidic sandy soil.
 Their habitats are covered in aquatic vegetation, mainly grassy banks and water lilies.